segmentio/segment-docs/src/unify/data-graph/data-graph.md

 > info "Segment's Data Graph is in public beta"
 > Data Graph is in public beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

-With Linked Profiles, you can build a Data Graph that defines relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.
+With Linked Audiences, you can build a Data Graph that defines relationships between any entity data set in the warehouse and the Segment Profiles you send with Profiles Sync.
 Make this relational data accessible to marketers and business stakeholders to empower them with the data they need to create targeted and personalized customer engagements.

 Segment's Data Graph powers [Linked Events](/docs/unify/linked-profiles/linked-events/) and [Linked Audiences](/docs/engage/audiences/linked-audiences/).

 To help you get started with the Data Graph, [view this short setup demo](https://drive.google.com/file/d/1oZNvs0raYaxK6tds3OEF0Ri3NGVCoXys/view?pli=1){:target="_blank"}.

-> info ""
-> Linked Profiles follows zero-copy principles, and doesn't copy entities to store in Segment.
-Segment stores and processes all data in the United States.

 > warning ""
 > Don't send any personal health information with the Data Graph.